uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 <a href="https://randomnerdtutorials.com/installing-raspbian-lite-enabling-and-connecting-with-ssh/">This tutorial from Random Nerd Tutorials</a> explains the steps involved to flash the image to a microSD card with wireless credentials and SSH enabled.
 Make sure to change the default password in step 2.9.

-Turn on the Pi and check we can see and connect to the Pi without knowing its IP address by running the following command to SSH in:
+Turn on the Pi and check we can see and connect to the Pi without knowing its IP address by running the following command to SSH in.
+See instructions for Windows [here](https://mediatemple.net/community/products/dv/204404604/connect-to-ssh-using-putty-(windows)).
 ``` bash
 ssh pi@raspberrypi.local
 ```